litmining/labelbuddy-annotations/_sources/projects/dynamic_functional_connectivity.md

 ### Dynamic FC

 We used the DynamicBC toolbox (Liao et al.,  ) for Dynamic FC creation. <mark class="annotated-text">We used a tapered sliding window length of 30 s in accordance with previous studies (Allen et al.,  ; Betzel et al.,  ) and the window was moved with a stride of 1.
-A set of sliding window correlation matrices was calculated for each subject. </mark>A Fisher Z-Transformation (to transform the Pearson's   r  , i.e., the correlation coefficient) was then applied to improve the normality of the distribution of the correlation matrices.
+A set of sliding window correlation matrices was calculated for each subject. </mark>A Fisher Z-Transformation (to transform the Pearson&#39;s   r  , i.e., the correlation coefficient) was then applied to improve the normality of the distribution of the correlation matrices.
 Finally, the …
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"